trueaddict/timetracker/README.md

 # timetracker

 timetracker is a simple command-line application to track used time.
-I mainly used it to track my work hours.
+It's mainly design to track work hours.

 TODO: